sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 With the following columns:
 1. `Fertility`: Common standardized fertility measure.
-2. `Agriculture`: % of males involved in agriculture as occupation.
+2. `Agriculture`: % of males involved in agriculture as an occupation.
-4. `Examination`: % draftees receiving highest mark on army examination.
+4. `Examination`: % draftees receiving the highest marks on the army examination.
 5. `Education`: % education beyond primary school for draftees.
-6. `Catholic`: % ‘catholic’ (as opposed to ‘protestant’).
+6. `Catholic`: % ‘catholic’ (_as opposed to ‘protestant’_).
-7. `Infant.Mortality`: Live births who live less than 1 year.
+7. `Infant.Mortality`: Live births who live less than one year.

 We can check the dimensions of out dataset: